-The Minnesota Environmental Partnership sponsored a free webinar titled
+The Minnesota Environmental Partnership sponsored a webinar titled

 Throughout the construction of Line 3, Enbridge has acted irresponsibly and illegally, created disasters, and covered them up.
 Enbridge’s goal has been to build this pipeline as fast as possible and at any cost.
 Permit violations are in the dozens and shoddy construction practices have left a wake of destruction through Minnesota’s most pristine waters, wetlands and wild rice beds.

-The fact that an aquifer could be breached in January and state regulators would fail to discover this until mid-July and act on it until mid-September shows there has been a complete breakdown of our state’s environmental protections and regulatory system.
+The fact that an aquifer could be breached in January 2021, go unnoticed by regulators for months, and not be repaired until January 2022 shows there has been a complete breakdown of our state’s environmental protections and regulatory system.

 Quick Facts about the Aquifer Breach in Clearbrook